ChrisColeTech/todo-list-mcp/README.md

 5. Repeat steps 3-4 until all done

 #### **📝 Individual Task Management**
-**User prompt:** *"I need to create a task to fix the payment gateway bug.
-Add detailed steps for debugging, then help me update it as I work and mark it complete when done."*
+**User prompt:** *"Use create-todo to create a task titled 'Fix payment gateway bug' with description 'Investigate login failures in OAuth flow.
+Check JWT validation and redirect URLs.
+Test with multiple providers.'
+Then help me update it with update-todo if needed and use complete-todo when done."*

 Create and manage single tasks:
 1. [`create-todo`](#1-create-todo---create-a-new-todo-with-auto-assigned-task-number) → Create single task